tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Evaluation_of_Portfolios/README.md

   * Use the `pct_change` function to calculate daily returns for each stock.

+  * Use the `corr` function and the `heatmap` function from the `seaborn` library to calculate and visualize the correlations for each stock pair, respectively.

+  * Drop highly correlated stocks (5 stocks should be dropped) and keep only uncorrelated stocks from the DataFrame.

-  * Use the `std` function and multiply by `sqrt(252)` to calculate annualized volatility.
+  * Use the `std` function and multiply by `sqrt(252)` to calculate annualized volatility and assess the riskiness of the uncorrelated stocks.

-  * Set portfolio weights of `0.6`, `0.2`, `0.1`, and `0.05` from the least risky stock to the most risky stock.
+  * Use the `mean` and `std` function to calculate the annualized sharpe ratio and assess the reward-to-risk of the uncorrelated stocks.

+  * Drop stocks with negative sharpe ratios (3 stocks should be dropped) from the DataFrame.

+  * Set an equal weight for each stock in the optimized portfolio (only stocks that are non-correlated and have positive sharpe ratios) and use the `dot` function to multiply weights by each stock's daily returns to output the optimized portfolio's daily returns.

+  * Calculate the optimized portfolio cumulative returns and multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
+Plot the trend.

-  * Use the `dot` function to multiply the weights by each column of daily returns to calculate the daily returns of the constructed portfolio.
+  * Set an equal weight for each stock in an non-correlated stock portfolio (only stocks that are non-correlated but have positive and negative sharpe ratios) and use the `dot` function to multiply weights by each stock's daily returns to output the uncorrelated stock portfolio's daily returns.

-  * Use the `cumprod` function to calculate the cumulative returns of the constructed portfolio.
+  * Calculate the non-correlated stock portfolio's cumulative returns and multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
+Plot the trend.

+  * Set an equal weight for each stock in an unoptimized portfolio (all 10 stocks) and use the `dot` function to multiply weights by each stock's daily returns to output the optimized portfolio's daily returns.

-  * Plot the returns of a hypothetical `$10,000` investment in the constructed portfolio.
+  * Calculate the unoptimized stock portfolio's cumulative returns and multiply the initial investment of `$10,000` against the portfolio's series of cumulative returns.
+Plot the trend.

+  * Overlay the investment trend of every portfolio on a single chart.

 ## Hints

-* To plot the returns of a `$10,000` investment, multiple the initial investment by the portfolio's cumulative returns over time.
+* Breathe easy!
+Take this activity step-by-step and remember that this activity is a culminating activity, therefore try to think about the big picture about what makes a particular stock portfolio a good investment.